 Please note the these coins are NOT for sale - unless I get a super fantastic offer.

 My previous site "In Praise of the Celators" is still alive and kicking on Ancients.info.
-I did delete some content, so some links and areas may be down.
+I did delete some content, so some links and areas may be down (like anything starting with the letter A).
 There are still some great resources there.

 My other non-coin